una/personal-goals/ideas-and-misc/book-checklist.md

 - [x] Love Star --  Andri Snaer Magnason :star:
 - [x] Wild -- Cheryl Strayed :star:
 - [x] The Life of Pi -- Ang Lee
-- [x] Resilient Web Design -- Jeremy Keith
+- [x] Resilient Web Design -- Jeremy Keith :star:

 ## March 2017

+- [x] Leaders Eat Last -- Simon Sinek :star:
+- [x] Grit: The Power of Passion and Perseverance -- Angela Duckworth

+## June 2017

 - [ ] And the Monkey Learned Nothing -- Tom Lutz
 - [ ] How We Got to Now: Six Innovations that Made the Modern World -- Steve Johnson
-- [x] Leaders Eat Last -- Simon Sinek :star:
-- [ ] Grit: The Power of Passion and Perseverance -- Angela Duckworth
+- [ ] Shoe Dog: A Memoir by the Creator of Nike -- Phil Knight :star:

 ## On Deck

 - [ ] Thinking in Systems -- Donella Meadows
-- [ ] Shoe Dog -- Phil Knight

 ## To-Read/Recommendations:
 ---